RossLab/Reproductive_Morph_Specialisation/03_Allele_Biased_Expression/01_STAR_and_featureCounts.md

 done
 # This filters out perfect multimappers, which will have a very low mapping quality score.
 ```
 This leaves me with a bam file of reads that are not perfect multimappers, or the primary alignment in imperfect multimappers.
-Now I can summarise the read count with featureCounts.
+Now I can summarise the read count with featureCounts (v2.0.8).
 ```
 # Define file names
-GENOME='/mnt/loki/ross/assemblies/flies/sciaridae/Bradysia_coprophila/Bcop_v3-chromosomes.fasta'
+GENOME='Bcop_v3-chromosomes.fasta'
-ANNO='/mnt/loki/ross/assemblies/flies/sciaridae/Bradysia_coprophila/Bcop_v3_geneid.augustus.gtf'
+ANNO='Bcop_v3_geneid.augustus.gtf'

 echo "running featureCounts"
 for file in $(ls *.STAR.Aligned.sortedByCoord.filtered.out.bam)